yezhenqing/spatial-live/_sources/index.rst.txt

 **Spatial-Live** is a lightweight and versatile visualization tool specifically developed for single cell spatial-omics data analysis, including spatial transcriptiomics and more.
-Its 3D integration of multiple layers within a single space makes it highly suitable for visualizing multi-modal spatial data.
+Its 3D integration of multiple layers within a single space makes it highly suitable for visualizing multi-type spatial data.
 Leveraging the rendering capabilities of WebGL2 (GPU) technology, Spatial-Live efficiently processes large datasets, offering interactivity, responsiveness, and a wide range of visualization effects through the stacking of multiple layers.
 As the saying goes, a picture is worth  a thousand